abin-saji-2003/Knowledge-Mart/README.md

 # Knowledge-Mart

-KnowledgeMart is an innovative platform for buying and selling second-hand educational items and sharing study notes, built using Go, the Gin framework, PostgreSQL, AWS, and Cloudinary for note storage.
+KnowledgeMart is an innovative platform for buying and selling second-hand educational items and sharing study notes, built using Go, the Gin framework, PostgreSQL, AWS, and Docker & Kubernetes for containerization and orchestration.
+Cloudinary is used for note storage.
 This platform enables users to search for products, manage their profiles, order items, upload and view notes, and much more.
-The API architecture is thoughtfully designed, with dedicated routes for users, sellers, and admins to ensure a seamless experience for each group
+The API architecture is containerized and efficiently managed with Kubernetes, ensuring scalability and smooth deployment.
+It includes dedicated routes for users, sellers, and admins to provide a seamless experience for each group.

 ## Key Features